The Importance of Sleep and Why We Need More of It

 Over 166,000 studies on sleep exist on the PubMed website, run by the National Institutes of Health.
 This plethora of sleep research convincingly demonstrates that lack of sleep and sleep disorders affect more people across the world than previously thought.

-These conditions adversely impact health by increasing risk of disease, contributing to inflammatory conditions, creating lost time from work, increasing incidence of accidents due to lack of attention, and many other problems.
+These conditions adversely impact health by increasing the risk of disease, contributing to inflammatory conditions, creating lost time from work, increasing the incidence of accidents due to lack of attention, and many other problems.
 One study stated that sleeping disorders even contributed to mortality [1]!

 According to the American Sleep Association, 50-70 million American adults have a sleeping disorder [2].
 A 2011 study found that 20% of French adults aged 25-45 slept 90 minutes less than they actually needed for optimal health [3].